|Oracle® Database Concepts

 R is an open-source language and environment for statistical computing and graphics.
 Oracle R Enterprise makes R ready for the enterprise and big data.

 Designed for problems involving large amounts of data, Oracle R Enterprise integrates R with the Oracle Database.
-R users can run R commands and scripts for statistical and graphical analyses on data stored in the Oracle Database.
-R users can develop, refine and deploy R scripts that leverage the parallelism and scalability of the database to automate data analysis.
-Data analysts can run R packages and develop and operationalize R scripts for analytical applications in one step—without having to learn SQL.
+You can run R commands and scripts for statistical and graphical analyses on data stored in the Oracle Database.
+You can also develop, refine and deploy R scripts that leverage the parallelism and scalability of the database to automate data analysis.
+Data analysts can run R packages and develop R scripts for analytical applications in one step—without having to learn SQL.

 See Also:Oracle R Enterprise User's Guide